Alleviating the cosmological constant problem from particle production

-Since the interacting Yukawa-like term carries with it the interaction, in particle physics one can imagine \emph{to dress the field} $\phi$ with the interaction itself \cite{quasi}.
+The Yukawa-like term carries with it the interaction, so as in particle physics one can imagine \emph{to dress the field} $\phi$ with the interaction itself \cite{quasi}.
 Consequently, since the interaction involves curvature the corresponding particles would be quasiparticles, interpreted as excitations between geometry and inflaton.
 This hypothesis discussed in Refs. \cite{BLM,niki} resembles free standard particles, but provides for them a different mass and, more in general, different physical properties.
 As we clarify later, we interpret those particles, produced within our landscape, as dark matter candidates.
 The mechanism of geometric particle production is clearly due to the kind of coupling between the inflaton and the Ricci scalar and agrees with previous approaches that seem to provide similar outcomes \cite{niki}.
 Rephrasing this concept, we here propose geometric particles of dark matter within the context of pure general relativity\footnote{Actually, the concept of geometric particles, or better geometric modes, of dark matter is also associated to extended theories of gravity.
 There, geometric particles are associated to higher orders of corrections within the Hilbert-Einstein's action \cite{CDL}.} (GR).